If you’re using LinkedIn to search for your next big career opportunity, creating a good LinkedIn headlines are one of the best ways to get noticed.

 By using key job titles, experience, skills, qualifications, or other selling points in a heading, job seekers can maximize their chances of being spotted by recruiters.

 You should never copy someone else’s headline.
-The best LinkedIn headlines are original and unique.
+A good headline for LinkedIn is original and unique.
 It also needs to show your personality.
 But it can help if you’re stuck for ideas.

 Try and paint a picture about what you do.
 What’s special about you?
 Try and avoid anything too generic.